Buccaneers top Vikings 20-17 as Baker Mayfield finishes strong in his debut

 INJURY REPORT

-Buccaneers: Their first two draft picks, DL Calijah Kancey (calf) and RG Cody Mauch (back), both made their debuts after being listed as questionable to play.
+Buccaneers: LB Lavonte David collided with his 350-pound teammate Vea in the fourth quarter and left for concussion evaluation. … First-round draft pick DL Calijah Kancey (calf) aggravated the injury that had him listed as questionable and did not play after halftime.

-Vikings: C Garrett Bradbury (back) limped off during the second drive and didn’t return, replaced by Austin Schlottman. … LT Christian Darrisaw (ankle) missed some second-quarter snaps, but returned after halftime. … OLB Marcus Davenport (ankle) was inactive after getting hurt in practice during the week.
+Vikings: C Garrett Bradbury (back) was hurt during the second drive and didn’t return. … LT Christian Darrisaw (ankle) missed some second-quarter snaps, but he returned after halftime. … OLB Marcus Davenport (ankle) was inactive after getting hurt in practice during the week.

 UP NEXT